olanikeowo/LITA_CAPSTONE_CUSTOMER-_SUBSCRIPTION_SERVICE/README.md

 - Premium and Standard have the highest number of cancellation.
 ---
 ### RECOMMENDATION
- I recommend that the region with the highest number of cancellation should be examined and also work on the region nexwork
+ I recommend that the region with the highest number of cancellation should be examined and also discount should be given to customers so as to increase the number of subscription users.